calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_02-min.jpg)
 *Fig. 1 - Photo of the IPHS5-1LW logic board*

 Pictured above (*Fig. 1*) is a close-up shot of the low-voltage logic board found in the Leviton *IPHS5-1LW*.
-The larger 14-pin IC in the top-right is the *PIC16F1823*.
+The larger 14-pin SMT IC, in the top-right quadrant of the board, is our target: the *PIC16F1823*.

 From this image, we can see several empty through-hole pads used as test points in the factory where the board is assembled.
-These can be useful as probing points, as some of these have traces leading directly to the SMD pads on the *PIC15F1823*.
+These can be useful as probing points, as some of these have traces leading directly to the SMT pads on the *PIC15F1823*.

 Of course, [the datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/PIC12LF1822-16LF1823-Data-Sheet-40001413F.pdf) will tell us everything we need to know about each of the the I/O pins, as shown in the following diagram and pin allocation chart pulled from the datasheet: